Hyperbolic and Semi-Hyperbolic Floquet Codes for Photonic Quantum Computing: Noise Model Results

 Spin-optical hardware performs native pair measurements via photonic entanglement.
-The dominant error mechanism is photon loss, which is detected.
+The dominant error mechanism is photon loss.
+In the MZZ-SPOQC architecture, every loss event is heralded: the platform detects which measurements failed, and the decoder treats these failed measurements as erasures.
+Loss and erasure are distinct concepts in general---loss is the physical process, while erasure is the information-theoretic consequence that the decoder knows which locations were corrupted---but on MZZ-SPOQC they coincide because every loss event is detected~\cite{dessertaine2024enhanced}.
 Under this noise model, the honeycomb Floquet code achieves a photon loss threshold of ${\sim}6.3\%$, roughly twice the ${\sim}3.3\%$ surface code threshold~\cite{dessertaine2024enhanced}.

-We apply the same noise model and decoding strategy to our hyperbolic Floquet codes to determine whether hyperbolic geometry raises the erasure threshold further.
+We apply the same noise model and decoding strategy to our hyperbolic Floquet codes to determine whether hyperbolic geometry raises the photon loss threshold further.